isabella232/aspnet-webhooks-rest-sample/README.md

 This ASP.NET MVC sample shows how to start getting notifications from Microsoft Graph.
 Microsoft Graph provides a unified API endpoint to access data from the Microsoft cloud.

->This sample uses the Azure AD endpoint to obtain an access token for work or school accounts.
+> This sample uses the Azure AD V2 endpoint to obtain an access token for work or school accounts.
 The sample uses a user-delegated permission, but messages, events, and contacts resources also support application (app-only) permissions.
 Currently, only drive root item resources support subscriptions for personal accounts.
 Watch the docs as we continue to add support for these and other features.

 The following are common tasks that an application performs with webhooks subscriptions: